Platì: 'Ndrangheta stronghold

-Plati is notorious for being a center of the powerful 'Ndrangheta, the Calabrian organized crime organization.
+Platì is notorious for being a center of the powerful 'Ndrangheta, the Calabrian organized crime organization.
 The town has been called the "cradle of kidnapping" and it is suspected that kidnap victims were held within underground hide-outs.
 The wealth of the crime families is well hidden, and the municipality is officially the one with the lowest per capita income in Italy.
 In a large scale operation in the night of 13 November 2003, thousands of carabinieri stormed the town, discovering hidden underground rooms and hallways and arresting 131 people.

 The tunnels are sophisticated and in some places large enough to drive a lorry through.
 Most of the passages run parallel to the town's sewer system.
 Remote-controlled trap doors lead into houses, some of them uninhabited, enabling the 'ndranghetisti to escape from the police at a moment's notice.
 Some of the tunnels emerge outside the town close to woodland, while others open into animal pens and barns on local farms.

-Platì is home to the Barbaro, Romeo, Marando, Papalia and Sergi 'ndrine.
+Platì is home to the Barbaro, Molluso, Marando, Papalia and Sergi 'ndrine.
 Seven of Platì's mayors have failed to finish their terms: two were killed while still serving, while another five were removed from office on suspicion of corruption.

 In July 2006, the town council was dissolved on orders from the central government and replaced by a prefectoral commissioner because it had been infiltrated by the 'Ndrangheta.